Frequently Asked Questions about the Psychology Department

 Please also refer to the College Catalogue for information on Requirements for a Liberal Arts Degree.

 The Psychology Club, now Psyched: The Barnard Psychological Society, is open to all students interested in psychology (not just majors and minors).
 In the past they've hosted such events as a graduate school panel, a meet and great with members of the faculty, and a movie night.
 For information about the next event or to sign-up, please visit the Society's page.
+You can join the mailing list here.

 Although lecture and laboratories are listed as individual courses with their own call numbers and credits, the courses are linked, conceptually and formally.
 This means that the only way to get credit for lab is to receive a passing grade in the corresponding lecture course.
 Practically, this means that you must enroll in corresponding lecture and lab courses concurrently (in the same semester).
 The only exception to this rule is BC1010 Introductory Laboratory to Experimental Psychology since there is no "attached" lecture to this lab course.
 However, BC1001 Intro lecture must be completed before or in the same semester as BC1010 lab.

 In order to enroll in a lab or statistics course in the Department of Psychology at Barnard College, students must have taken BC1001 Introduction to Psychology, or its approved equivalent.
 For BC1010, students may concurrently be enrolled in BC1001.

-To begin, you should contact your advisor, the department chair, the departmental representative or the psychology faculty member with whom you know you want to work as soon as you have an idea for a project or to discuss research options.
+To begin, you should contact your advisor, the department chair, the Department Vice Chair for Student Advising or the psychology faculty member with whom you know you want to work as soon as you have an idea for a project or to discuss research options.
 If you do not have a mentor in mind, take a look at our Faculty Specialization page.
 If you decide to work with someone outside of Barnard or Columbia, you will need a Barnard faculty member as an on-campus supervisor/liaison.
-Once you have identified a Barnard faculty member, you can enroll in PSYC BC3601-3608 (the course number depends on the semester/year).
+Once you have identified a Barnard faculty member, you can enroll in PSYC BC3606.